dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The kind of beauty I want most is the hard-to-get kind that comes from within - strength, courage, dignity.
+  Begin - to begin is half the work, let half still remain; again begin this, and thou wilt have finished.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1183 days)
+## 🌟 Experiences (1184 days)

 ### 🧮 Programming languages